-- Need to maximize ability and rights to review and comment/approve of cleanup plans developed by state or federal entity where tribe has jurisdiction. - Need to establish clear tribal processes and, where possible, authority to review and approve cleanup plans. - Need to identify all tribal entities that need to be involved in and/or informed of approval of a cleanup plan.
+- Need to maximize ability and rights to review and comment/approve of cleanup plans developed by AK-DEC or federal entity. - Need to establish clear tribal processes and, where possible, authority to review and approve cleanup plans. - Need to identify all tribal entities that need to be involved in and/or informed of approval of a cleanup plan.